fflaten/githubsandbox/.github/ISSUE_TEMPLATE/bug_report.md

 Thank you for using Pester!

 Please be aware that Pester version 3.4.0 - which is shipped with Windows 10 and Windows Server 2016 - is not supported anymore.
-Please update to the latest version.

 - Please update Pester and retest your code before submitting a bug report.
 See [Installation and update guide](https://pester.dev/docs/introduction/installation).
 - Search for existing issues.
-- Pester 5 introduced breaking changes and some features were removed or are not migrated yet.
+- Pester 5 introduced breaking changes and some features were removed or are not yet migrated.
 See [Breaking changes](https://github.com/pester/Pester#breaking-changes)

 -->